CRM Method Detail Entity

 negate: false

-Result: Available only for telephone bundle contact methods.
+Result: Available only for telephone type contact methods.

-Case 3: Exclusive Bundle Filtering (negate = true)
+Case 3: Exclusive Type Filtering (negate = true)

-When bundles contains values and negate is true, the type applies to all bundles except those listed.
+When bundles contains values and negate is true, the detail type applies to all types except those listed.

 id: non_telephone